-A fellowship seeking initial approval must follow the procedures stated for new fellowships.
 The Council encourages the applicant institution to contact Council staff early in the developmental stages of the program should questions arise related to the Council's standards, requirements, and procedures.

 The Council recognizes that programs seeking approval do so voluntarily.
-Therefore, the burden of proof regarding compliance with Council standards and requirements is the responsibility of the sponsoring institution.
-Submission of a new application may be required when an approved sponsoring institution or fellowship has undergone a change so substantial that it is essentially a new institution or program.
+Therefore, the burden of proof regarding compliance with Council standards and requirements is the responsibility of the sponsor.
+Submission of a new application may be required when an approved sponsoring institution or residency has undergone a change so substantial that it is essentially a new institution or program.

 The applicant institution must be in operation for at least 12 months before applying for approval to assure that sufficient resources are available for the program.
-The institution should have an active podiatric service for at least 12 months prior to applying for approval.
+The institution must have an active podiatric and/or foot and ankle service prior to applying for approval.

-An institution seeking approval of a new podiatric fellowship is required to submit an application fee and CPME form 809, Application for Provisional Approval, and required supplementary documentation (see Fee Policies).
-The application must be submitted prior to activation of the fellowship.
-The process for submission of the application through determination of an approval action by the Council may require 12-18 months or more.
+An institution seeking approval of a new podiatric residency is required to submit an application fee and CPME form 309, Application for Provisional Approval, and required supplementary documentation (see Fee Policies).
+The application must be submitted prior to activation of the residency.
+The process for submission of the application through determination of an approval action by the Council may require 9-12 months or more.